 What Motivates Our Office

 We live in a disrupt or be disrupted world, and global competitive pressure demands that we address the challenges and opportunities of digitization and climate change with an unrelenting sense of urgency.
 To this end, our team is searching to identify and advance actionable and sustainable market-based solutions that deliver increasing social and economic benefits to Canadians in an inclusive manner.
-We believe that enormous social benefits flow when government positions itself as a catalyst that is enabling Canadians to build a more resilient economy.
+We believe that enormous social benefits flow when government positions itself as a catalyst, enabling Canadians in communities throughout our country to build a more resilient economy.

 How We Are Trying Help